htarab-b/Password_Generator/README.md

-# Password_Generator
+# Open 'password.py' to generate and store passwords

-Generate and store passwords using this python program
+# Open 'password.txt' to access the passwords that you have stored